mrkaurelius/agyso-zkdaovote/README.md

 ### Zero-Knowledge Proof (ZKP)

 Plonk on BN254 was used in the project.
 Since the protocol is based on encrypted votes, it must be proven that the encrypted votes are created properly.
-ZKP verify the following:
+ZKP verified the following:

-1. **Vote Power Validation**: ZKP confirms the encrypted votes accurately represents the voter’s token-based power (No more votes were given than token power) .
+1. **Vote Power Validation**: ZKP confirms the encrypted votes accurately represent the voter’s token-based power (No more votes were given than token power).
 2. **Non-Negative Vote Check**: ZKP ensures no negative values are encrypted.
 3. **Homomorphic Summation Correctness**: ZKP confirms that homomorphic encryption and summation were correctly applied, enabling accurate aggregation without revealing individual votes.